 The Australian Securities and Investments Commission (ASIC) says the following about your first meeting with a financial planner:

-You shouldn’t have to worry about paying for the privilege of figuring out whether a financial planner is right for you or not.
-ASIC says the first meeting with a financial planner is usually free.
+You may not have to worry about paying for the privilege of figuring out whether a financial planner is right for you or not.
+ASIC says the first meeting with a financial planner is often free.

-They will lay out their upfront and/or ongoing costs
+They should lay out their upfront and/or ongoing costs

-Part of the meeting will be dedicated to the financial planner detailing just how much their services will cost you.
+Part of the meeting should be dedicated to the financial planner detailing how much their services will cost you.
 According to ASIC, during the first meeting a planner should be discussing their fees in terms of dollar amounts rather than percentages.

-If you proceed, you’ll receive a Statement of Advice (SOA)
+If you proceed, you should receive a Statement of Advice (SOA)

-If, after discussing your financial situation/goals and the planner has laid out their fees, you decide to proceed with the planner in question, they’ll prepare a Statement of Advice for you.
-This document will formally outline the advice they’re providing you with, along with their understanding of your financial situation.
+After discussing your financial situation and goals with the planner and learning what fees they will charge, you should get an opportunity to decide whether you wish to continue.
+If you decide to proceed with the planner in question, they should prepare a Statement of Advice for you.
+This document will formally outline the advice they’re providing to you, along with their understanding of your financial situation.

-The planner will charge a fee for the preparation of the SOA they provide to you, which may either be charged to you as an up-front cost or deducted from the balance of the assets you placed under their management.
+The planner will charge a fee for this, which may either be charged to you as an upfront cost or deducted, with your consent, from the balance of the assets you placed under their management.

-A financial planner could help you to grow your superannuation and ensure you have enough for retirement – but it’s important you’re with the best-value super fund possible.
+A financial planner could help you to grow your superannuation and ensure you have enough for retirement – but it’s important to try to ensure you’re with the best-value super fund possible.
 You can compare super funds with Canstar.